verge-io/docs/docs/product-guide/network-dashboards.md

 ### Network Statistics and History

-Network Statistics are collected in 5-second "heartbeat" intervals, with sums/averages/maxes processed and stored for each 5-minute interval, corresponding to standard 95th percentile standards.
+Network Statistics are collected in 5-second "heartbeat" intervals, with sums/averages/maxes processed and stored for each 5-minute interval, corresponding to 95th percentile standards.

 Click the **History Link** on the left menu to see network traffic statistics going farther back.
 A specific time period can be selected to view that desired period (week, month, or custom- with from / to specific dates).